cghiaus/dm4bem_book/_sources/tutorials/00_Summary.md

 - $G$: vector representing the diagonal of the conductance matrix;
 - $C$: vector representing the diagonal of the capacitance matrix;
 - $b$: vector containing the names of temperature sources on the branches;
-- $f$: vector containing the names of flux sources in the nodes;
+- $f$: vector containing the names of flow rate sources in the nodes;
 - $y$: vector indicating the temperature nodes considered as outputs.

 These vectors and matrices allow writing a system of differential-algebraic equations (Figure 2 and Figure 3):